lauren-esser/Wall-Quality-in-Tanzania/README.md

 4. Inspect pumps that are built before 1965 or have no construction year listed.

+## Reproduction Instructions
+This project uses:
+* Anaconda, a package and environmental management tool
+* Python 3.6.9
+* Numpy
+* Matplotlib
+* Sklearn
+* Missingo
+* Yellowbrick

+If you would like to follow the analysis locally and have the above tools:

+1. Fork and clone this repository
+2. Go to datadriven.org (Link above) and download the data files.

+You should then be able to run the exploration and analysis in the provided Well_ID-Notebook.

 ## For Further Information
 Please review the narrative of my analysis in my jupyter notebook or review my presentation.
-For any additional questions please contact via email at CLEsser02@gmail.com or Lauren Esser on LinkedIn
+For any additional questions please contact via email at Lauren.Esser02@gmail.com or via [LinkedIn](https://www.linkedin.com/in/laurenesser/)

+## Repository Structure:
+* README.md <- README for reviewers of this project.
+* Well-ID-Notebook.ipynb <- narrative documentation of analysis in jupyter notebook
+* Presentation.pdf <- pdf version of project presentation
+* PumpData <- data folder, which is not included in this repository